-Some Gen Z job applicants are scrubbing campus political activism from their resumes
+Some Gen Z job applicants are scrubbing campus political activism from their résumés

 The study did not extend to the public sector, where the First Amendment theoretically protects federal employees from discrimination based on their political beliefs.
 But Ndjatou warns applicants to be cautious.
 Whether it’s Black Lives Matter or a position with the Trump administration, he said, “you still have to consider the time and place.”

 Young job seekers know it.
-James August, 22, hopes to become a public school government teacher and believes students could benefit from his hands-on experience: two years on the executive board of the James Madison University College Republicans as well as local and state-based campaign work for conservative politicians.
+James August, 22, hopes to become a public school government teacher and believes students could benefit from his hands-on experience: two years on the executive board of the James Madison University College Republicans, as well as local and state-based campaign work for conservative politicians.

 “There’s a lot of nonpartisan things I learned in partisan jobs,” he said.
 Although he hasn’t yet started applying for jobs ahead of his master’s degree graduation in 2023, he worries employers won’t see past the wall of red.
-“I’m very conscious of having ‘Republican’ on my resume,” he said.
+“I’m very conscious of having ‘Republican’ on my résumé,” he said.
 “The concern is that a hiring manager will have those stereotypes: bigoted, racist, sexist, stupid.”

-August distinguishes between supporting the policies of former president Trump and supporting Donald Trump the person.
+August distinguishes between supporting the policies of former president Donald Trump and supporting Trump the person.
 But he’s not sure an employer would.
 “I don’t want hiring managers to make assumptions about who I am as a person,” he said.

 Landon Storrs, a historian at the University of Iowa, considers this a reasonable concern.
 “I do think the shocking, unprecedented things we went through under Trump will have a ripple effect on employment,” said Storrs, who has studied the American workforce during the anti-Communist McCarthy era.